atwellpub/Nulli-Chrome-Extension/readme.md

 Installing
 -----

-Go to [chrome.nulli.com](http://chrome.nulli.com) to download the release version.
+Go to (link comming) to download the release version.

 To access development releases, simply download or clone this code and load as an unpacked extension.